OpenVPN/openvpn3-linux/docs/man/openvpn3-config-acl.1.rst

                         ``--grant``.
 Valid argument values: :code:`true`,
                         :code:`false`

+-T BOOL, --transfer-owner-session BOOL
+                        If another user is granted access to the configuration profile, that user will be the owner of the VPN session when started.
+Setting this flag to true will transfer the ownership back to the profile owner while granting the user starting the session rights to also manage the session.
+See ``openvpn3-session-acl``\(1) for details
+                        on the session ACLs.

 --lock-down BOOL
                         Locks down the configuration profile so it can only be used to start new VPN sessions by users granted